Decorative Art for Your Home & Garden

 Or just after.

-I work in both steel and clay.
-I learned to weld and forge steel, and in the process fell in love with the way even the thickest steel moves when heated.
 As I heat and bend the steel, I know that after it cools, it will retain its memory of the time it was heated and able to bend.
-Clay is magical in some of the same ways as steel: the moist clay moves easily in your hands and the final piece directly reflects the way the moist clay was formed and handled.
+Clay is magical in some of the

-I usually make more than one work on a subject.
-This self-imposed restriction allows me experiment with new ideas, occasionally fail, and begin again.
-Making a series of works enables me to re-visit decision points, answering the question "I wonder what would happen if I . . ." by making another similar but different work.
+a series of works enables me to re-visit decision points, answering the question "I wonder what would happen if I . . ." by making another similar but different

-My artwork reflects my relationship with nature and I hope it invites you to contemplate your own.
-The gestures, forms and textures of the animals and plants I make are not carefully rendered in detail but instead are hinted at and simplified.
-Through this simplification I hope I have captured something that rings true about them.
-Though the steel is now rigid, the clay fired, and the gestures fixed in place, I hope you have a feeling that you might suddenly see one of these birds turning its head or taking flight.
+about them.
+Though the steel is now rigid, the clay fired, and the gestures fixed in place, I hope you have a feeling that you might suddenly see one of these